 Borley Rectory remained vacant for some time after the Foyster's departure.
 And until May 1937, Harry Price had taken out a year-long rental agreement with Queen Anne's Bounty, the owners of the property.

 Through an advertisement in "The Times" newspaper on 25th May 1937, and subsequent personal interviews, Harry Price recruited a corps of 48 "official observers", mostly students, who spent periods, mainly at weekends, at the rectory, with his instructions to report any phenomena which occurred there.

 Helen Glanville conducting a séance to get information about

-In march 1938 a lady called Helen Glanville who was the daughter of S J Glanville, one of Harry Prince's helpers, conducted a planchette séance in Streatham, South London.
-Harry Price reported that Helen has made contact with two spirits, the first of which was that of a young nun who identified herself as Marie Lairee.
+In March 1938 a lady by the name of Helen Glanville who was the daughter of S J Glanville, one of Harry Price's helpers, conducted a planchette séance in Streatham, South London.
+Harry Price reported that Helen had made contact with two spirits, the first of which was that of a young nun who identified herself as Marie Lairee.

 The famous 'Tunnel' under the road at Borley Rectory in 1957,